badlogic/mariozechner.at/src/posts/2024-07-20-macos-code-injection-fun/index.md

 This is obviously nowhere near production-ready code or anywhere near the complexity needed to do what Live++ does.
 For example, the above entirely ignores interactions with a debugger or what happens if a thread is suspended in the middle of a trampoline that's currently being overwritten.

-But it gives you a basic idea of what's going on in amazing software like Live++ (and malware, and anti-virus garbage which are essentially malware)!
+But it gives you a basic idea of what's going on in amazing software like Live++ (and malware, and anti-virus garbage which is essentially malware)!
 These basic principles also apply to Windows and Linux, where similar system APIs are available.

+Hack the planet!

 <%= render("../../_partials/post-footer.html") %>